swiftdiaries/cisco-kubeflow-starter-pack/install/README.md

 # Installation Instructions

 This directory contains the installation instructions for installing Kubernetes and Kubeflow.
-Additionally, each app directory has the app-specific installation instructions.

 ## Prerequisites